-Getting into a car accident can be scary in more ways than one.
+Getting into a car accident in Chicago can be scary in more ways than one.
 The crash might endanger your life or the lives of your loved ones.
 And once the initial shock wears off, the uncertainty that follows can feel nearly as stressful.
 It’s easy to feel overwhelmed as you try to heal from your injuries, manage expenses, and get back to your everyday routine.

 Knowing what to do after a car accident can go a long way toward reducing anxiety and protecting your rights to compensation.
 These six steps can help you get started, and if you're in the Chicago area, consider contacting car accident lawyer for additional guidance.

 In the hectic aftermath of a car accident, it’s all too easy to neglect what matters most: your health.
 But car accidents are hazardous; common injuries can include neck and back injuries, traumatic brain injuries, post-traumatic stress disorder (PTSD), internal bleeding, and more.

 Worse, these injuries don’t always become apparent right after the traffic accident.
 A concussion, for instance, may only start to display symptoms days after the accident.
 PTSD can develop weeks later.